github/octocatalog-diff/doc/optionsref.md

-                                     More resources to ignore in format type[title] --[no-]include-tags          Include changes to tags in the diff output --fact-file FILENAME         Fact file to use instead of node lookup --master-cache-branch BRANCH Branch to cache
+                                     More resources to ignore in format type[title] --[no-]include-tags          Include changes to tags in the diff output --fact-file FILENAME         Fact file to use instead of node lookup --cached-master-dir PATH     Cache bootstrapped origin/master at this path --master-cache-branch BRANCH Branch to cache
         --safe-to-delete-cached-master-dir PATH
-                                     OK to delete cached master directory at this path --cached-master-dir PATH     Cache bootstrapped origin/master at this path --hiera-config PATH          Relative path to hiera YAML file --no-hiera-config            Disable hiera config file installation
+                                     OK to delete cached master directory at this path --hiera-config PATH          Relative path to hiera YAML file --no-hiera-config            Disable hiera config file installation
-        --hiera-path-strip PATH      Path prefix to strip when munging hiera.yaml --ignore-attr "attr1,attr2,..."
+        --hiera-path PATH            Path to hiera data directory, relative to top directory of repository --no-hiera-path              Do not use any default hiera path settings --hiera-path-strip PATH      Path prefix to strip when munging hiera.yaml --no-hiera-path-strip        Do not use any default hiera path strip settings --ignore-attr "attr1,attr2,..."
                                      Attributes to ignore
         --[no-]display-source        Show source file and line for each difference